-Should you receive such a request, a designated election or referendum officer shall go to the elector's home and, in the presence of a witness chosen by the elector, assist the elector by:
+Should you receive such a request, a designated election officer shall go to the elector's home and, in the presence of a witness chosen by the elector, assist the elector by:

-- completing the application form - obtaining the elector's signature on the application form (in the case of an elector who has difficulty signing, it could be a personal mark) - completing the declaration on the outer envelope and writing the elector's name where the elector's signature is to be written

-- for an election, telling or showing the elector the names of the candidates and their political affiliation; for a referendum, telling or showing the elector the referendum question - marking the ballot paper as directed by the elector, in the elector's presence and in full view of the witness
+- completing the application form - obtaining the elector's signature on the application form (in the case of an elector who has difficulty signing, it could be a personal mark) - completing the declaration on the outer envelope and writing the elector's name where the elector's signature is to be written - telling or showing the elector the names of the candidates and their political affiliations - marking the ballot paper as directed by the elector, in the elector's presence and in full view of the witness

 The witness must be made aware of the secrecy of the vote and that he cannot divulge how the elector has voted.
-The election or referendum officer and the witness must then indicate that the elector was assisted by signing in the space provided on the back of the outer envelope.
+The election officer and the witness must then indicate that the elector was assisted by signing in the space provided on the back of the outer envelope.

-For an example of the back of an outer envelope signed by the election or referendum officer and the witness, see Figure 2 on the next page.
+For an example of the back of an outer envelope signed by the election officer, see Figure 2 on page 20.